Paul Coe: Career

-Coe and a group of other activists including Isabel Coe, Gary Williams, Gary Foley and Tony Coorey also founded the Aboriginal Legal Service in 1970, the first free legal assistance service in Australia.
+In 1970, he led a group of other activists including Isabell Coe, Gary Williams, Gary Foley, Cecil Patten and Tony Coorey (with support from Hal Wootten, then UNSW's Dean of Law) in establishing the Aboriginal Legal Service, the first free legal assistance service in Australia.
 He continued to play an important role in this organisation until the late 1990s.